 If global healthcare were a country, it would be the fifth-largest greenhouse gas emitter in the world.
 This was the alarming conclusion international NGO Healthcare Without Harm reached last year in the most comprehensive report ever released on the impact of health systems on climate change.
-Galvanized by these findings, last month the National Health Service (NHS) of England became the first in the world to commit to a net-zero national healthcare system, by 2040.
+Galvanized by these findings, this month the National Health Service (NHS) of England became the first in the world to commit to a net-zero national healthcare system, by 2040.

 Although NHS Chief Executive Simon Stevens recognizes that the COVID-19 pandemic is the most significant health challenge of 2020, he nonetheless states that climate change is the “most profound long-term threat to the health of the nation.”

 Canadian healthcare providers must similarly commit to reducing carbon emissions within our healthcare system to uphold our oath of doing no harm – to our patients, to ourselves and the planet.

 Climate change is a risk amplifier when it comes to health.
 The heat waves, air pollution, wildfires, floods, droughts and infections that global heating drives directly affect the physical and mental health of the people we serve as well as virtually all the social determinants of health: income, food security, housing.
 When healthcare systems that are already pushed to the limit by crises like COVID-19 and the opioid epidemic collide with climate change, we risk losing decades worth of gains that we have made in public health.
 In fact, the World Health Organization (WHO) estimates that climate change will be responsible for 250,000 excess deaths per year by 2030.